palak363/AngryBirds-GUI-Game/README.md

 ### **Key Features**

 - **Multiple Levels**: The game includes a variety of levels with increasing complexity and difficulty.
 Each level has its own set of obstacles and challenges, keeping the game fresh and exciting.
-Players must adapt their strategies to progress.

-- **Bird Types**: There are different types of birds, each with its own unique abilities.
-Some birds may explode on impact, while others may split into smaller projectiles after being launched.
-The player must choose the right bird for the right situation.
+- **Bird Types**: There are different types of birds provided at every level.

 - **Physics-Based Gameplay**: The game simulates realistic physics using **libGDX’s** physics engine.
 Birds fly in arcs, collide with structures, and react with realistic forces.
-Blocks of different materials (wood, stone, etc.) respond differently when hit.

 - **Pause and Resume**: The game allows players to pause and resume their progress.
 When the game is paused, the current level, bird positions, and any destroyed objects are saved.
 The player can then return to the game later and pick up where they left off.

-### **Technologies Used**
-- Java
-- libGDX
-- Unit
-- Gradle

 ### **Gameplay Instructions**

 - **Objective**: The primary goal of the game is to defeat the pigs by launching birds at their structures.
 Players must use a catapult to launch the birds at various blocks, causing them to collapse and defeat the pigs hiding inside or on top of the structures.

 - **Launching Birds**: Players drag to aim and release to launch a bird from a catapult.
 The bird follows a projectile path and collides with the environment, interacting with blocks and pigs.
 Players need to carefully choose the angle and force of the launch for maximum effect.

-- **Controls**: The game is controlled via mouse or touch input.
-On a touch device, players drag their finger to aim and release to launch birds.
-On a desktop, players click and drag the mouse to aim and click to release the bird.

 ### **Project Structure**